Singur (community development block): Overview

 The Singur CD Block is part of the Hooghly-Damodar Plain, one of the three natural regions in the district, of the flat alluvial plains that forms part of the Gangetic Delta.
 The region has many depressions which receive water from the surrounding lands during the rainy season and discharge the water through small channels.

 History

+The Basubati Faqir Bari is home to the mosque and mazar (mausoleum) of Sufi saint Khwajah Naziful Islam Chishti.

 According to Binoy Ghosh, the word “Singur” is believed to a derivative of the word “Singhapur”.
 In the Sri Lankan Mahavamsa there is mention of two towns – Singhapur and Banganagar, both believed to be located in the ancient Rarh region.
 Some scholars feel that Singur is the place where ancient Singhapur was located.
 According to the Sri Lankan chronicles Prince Vijaya, son of Singhabahu, king of Singhapur, sailed from Singhapur, landed in Sri Lanka in 544 BC and became the king.
 In those days the people of what later came to be called as Bengal were known to be seafaring and the mighty Saraswati used to flow through the Singur area.
 Therefore, this seems to be feasible according to some scholars, but other scholars feel that it is more hearsay than actual proven history.